Nissan Micra: Fifth generation (K14; 2016)

 The fifth-generation Micra, the K14, was unveiled at the 2016 Paris Motor Show.
-It has all-new exterior and interior design and shares the same platform from its predecessor.
+It has all-new exterior and interior design and shares the same platform as its predecessor.

-The fifth-generation Micra is only available in Europe and selected markets such as South Africa, Israel, Turkey and Morocco.
+The fifth-generation Micra is only available in Europe and selected markets such as South Africa, Turkey, Morocco, and New Zealand, while the previous generation remained in production for markets such as Australia, Canada, India, Latin America, Indonesia, and Thailand.
 Sales in Europe began in March 2017.
 In South Africa, the fifth-generation Micra is sold alongside the fourth-generation Micra Active and sales began in June 2018.
 By 2022, the Micra Active was no longer sold in South Africa and only the fifth generation "New" Micra was still available.
-Plans to sell the Micra in Latin America were scrapped since the model will be too expensive.
-Similar plans to bring the new fifth-generation Micra into Canada were also scrapped since its main selling point was over $10,000, and selling the more recent model would come at a costly price.
+Plans to sell the Micra in Latin America were scrapped since the model would be too expensive.
+Similar plans to bring the new fifth-generation Micra into Canada were also scrapped since the model's main selling point was its just over $10,000 price, which the new model could not match.

-Its range of engines is shared the Renault Clio IV.
+Its range of engines is shared with the Renault Clio IV.
 An entry level, 1.0-litre petrol engine that produces 70 hp is the base engine, while it was also offered with a 1.5-litre diesel engine that produces 90 hp and a 0.9 petrol engine that produces 90 hp (95 hp with its overboost function).
 The K14 Micra comes with a system called trace control, which prevents understeer by softly pinching the brakes.

+Currently, there are five core trims available from - Visia, Visia+, Acenta, N-Connecta, N-Sport and Tekna.

+Each one has more advanced systems such as hill start assist and reversing camera, premium rims, 4 speaker system and a leather steering wheel.

+Facelift

+The Micra received an update on 28 January 2019 which introduced a new N-Sport trim.
+In November 2020, a further minor facelift of the Micra was revealed, showcasing the new N-Design trim.
+This update included features such as hill start assist, Intelligent Ride Control, and Intelligent Trace Control.
+Selected versions were also equipped with systems from the Nissan Intelligent Mobility suite, which comprised high beam assist, Intelligent Lane Intervention, traffic sign recognition, and Intelligent Forward Emergency Braking with pedestrian detection.
+Additionally, two new engines were incorporated into the range: the 999 cc HR10DET/HRA0 turbocharged inline-three and the 1461 cc Renault K9K turbo-diesel inline-four engine.